yusrialsanaani/Parkinson_Disease_Prediction/README.md

 - There are a total of 195 rows.
 Moreover, the dataset has been created from a measure of dysphonia and pitch period entropy.

+## Exploratory Data Analysis (EDA)
+- Univariate Analysis
+  - Histogram & Boxplot
+- Bivariate analysis
+- Maultivariate analysis
+  - Correlations between all the features.
-## Data Preprocessing:
+## Data Preprocessing and Feature Engineering:
 - Check and treat the null and missing values and treatment them.
 - Check and treat the duplicates.
 - Check and treat the outliers using Inter-Quartile Range (IQR).
 - Check class imbalance and treat it using oversampling technique.
 - Normalize the dataset.
 - Encode the categorical variables if exist.

-## Exploratory Data Analysis (EDA)
-- Univariate Analysis
-  - Histogram & Boxplot
-- Bivariate analysis
-- Maultivariate analysis
-  - Correlations between all the features.

 ## Machine Learning Algorithms:
 - KNN (K-Nearest Neighbours)